JWiggins973/SNHU-CS330/README.md

 *This is my final project and my reflection of what I learned in the course.*

 ## How to Build
-- Open the solution file
+- 📂Open the solution file
-- Build the project
+- 🛠️Build the project
-- Run the `.exe` file
+- 🏃Run the `.exe` file
+--

 ##### How do I approach designing software?
 How I approach designing software is by first outlining the entire project and defining the problem I'm trying to solve.
 Next, I break the outline down into steps that solve the problem.
 This approach allows me to create code that's structured, easy to test and maintain.